SoftwareAG/c8y-docs/content/device-management-application/smartrest-templates.md

 SmartREST templates are a collection of request and response templates used to convert CSV data and {{< product-c8y-iot >}} Rest API calls.
 For example, you can use SmartREST templates to easily add devices to the platform instead of manually writing the requests each time.

 To ease the device integration, {{< product-c8y-iot >}} supports static templates that can be used without the need for creating your own templates.
 These templates focus only on the most commonly used messages for device management.
-For further information on static templates, refer to the [Reference guide](/reference/smartrest-two#mqtt-static-templates).
+For further information on static templates, refer to the [MQTT static templates](/smartrest/mqtt-static-templates).

 {{< c8y-admon-related >}}
-* [SmartREST 2.0](/smartrest/smartrest-two/) in the *Reference guide* for details on the SmartREST protocol, the data format used, as well as the anatomy and registration of SmartREST templates.
+* [SmartREST > SmartREST 2.0](/smartrest/smartrest-two/) for details on the SmartREST protocol, the data format used, as well as the anatomy and registration of SmartREST templates.
-* [Device integration using MQTT](/device-integration/mqtt/) in *Device integration* for information on integrating devices via MQTT.
+* [Device integration > Device integration using MQTT](/device-integration/mqtt/) for information on integrating devices via MQTT.
 {{< /c8y-admon-related >}}

 Open the **SmartREST template** page from the **Device Types** menu in the navigator.